jameshanlon/cheese/cheese/pages/home-surveys.md

 point.

-Following the survey, a briefing is carried out on the main problems that were identified and how they might be remedied.
+Following the survey, a briefing is carried out on the main problems that were identified and how they might be remedied, but we cannot offer this as professional advice.
+You must always consult an expert to determine the best way forward.
 We will record your current energy use by looking at your gas and electricity bills (you will need to [find them in advance](/pre-survey-guide#preparation) and you will have the opportunity to borrow a *CHEESE energy monitoring and action pack* containing simple-to-use meters to monitor energy use and information on DIY energy-saving techniques.